 Adults and children

-Increased total bilirubin that is mainly unconjugated (indirect) bilirubin may be a result of:
+Total bilirubin that is mainly unconjugated (indirect) bilirubin may be increased when:

-- A relatively common inherited condition called Gilbert syndrome, due to low levels of the enzyme that produces conjugated bilirubin
+- You have a relatively common inherited condition called Gilbert syndrome, due to low levels of the enzyme that produces conjugated bilirubin

 If conjugated (direct) bilirubin is elevated more than unconjugated (indirect) bilirubin, there typically is a problem associated with decreased elimination of bilirubin by the liver cells.
 Some conditions that may cause this include: